 The Southern California distinct population segment (DPS) of the southern steelhead (Oncorhynchus mykiss irideus) is a federally listed endangered species and CDFW species of special concern.
 It is aquatic and typically occurs in south coast flowing waters.
-Habitat, individuals and sign were not observed during 2013 biological surveys or previous surveys within the DSA.
-The nearest occurrence of this species is approximately 12 miles northwest of the proposed project site.69 The nearest critical habitat is located approximately 10 miles to the northwest.
+There is no suitable habitat for this species within the DSA.
+This species is not present within the DSA.
+The nearest occurrence of this species is approximately 12 miles northwest of the proposed DSA.67 The nearest critical habitat is located approximately 10 miles to the northwest.

 Mohave tui chub (Siphateles bicolor mohavensis) is a federally and state-listed endangered species.
 It is aquatic and typically occurs in artificial flowing waters and artificial standing water.
-Habitat, individuals, and sign were not observed during 2013 biological surveys or previous surveys within the DSA.
-The nearest
+There is no suitable habitat for this species within the DSA.
+This species is not present within the DSA.
+The nearest occurrence of this species is approximately 12 miles southeast of the proposed DSA.68 Currently, there is no established or proposed critical habitat for this species.